Huegoxaga/notes/python/tools-and-packages.md

   - `regressor.intercept_` the intercept
   - For correlation use, `np.corrcoef(prediction, targets)[0,1]`
   - For RSS use, `((pred-testtargets)**2).sum()`
+- Logistic Regression Model
+  - `from sklearn.linear_model import LogisticRegression`
+  - `regressor = LinearRegression()` initialize the logistic regression model
+    - input data need to be processed by standard scaler
+  - `regressor.coef_` list of coefficients found for each feature
+  - `regressor.intercept_` the intercept
 - Perceptron
   - `from sklearn.linear_model import Perceptron`
   - `clf = Perceptron(max_iter=1000)`